 Download the Google Fi app when setting up a new phone for a seamless sign-up process and more features.

-Google Fi Coverage
+Google Fi Network Coverage Map

 Google Fi uses both T-Mobile and US Cellular towers to provide one of the widest coverage in the United States.
 It switches automatically between the available towers.
 Set up Google Fi APN internet settings to get the fastest 4G and 5G connectivity.

 Check out Google Fi network coverage map.
-This includes Designed for Google Fi locations and Compatible with Fi.
+This includes designed for Google Fi locations and compatible with Fi.